Store and Restaurant Falls

 Throughout America, millions of people visit stores and restaurants every day.
 Sadly, some of these visits result in a patron’s slipping and falling.
 A fall in a store or restaurant can cause serious injury, and the patron may end up being one of the roughly one million Americans who visit emergency rooms each year due to a fall.
 In some tragic cases, including elevator or escalator-related falls, a store or restaurant patron may even be killed as a result of a slip and fall.

-If you or a loved one has suffered injury in a restaurant or store due to a slip and fall, you may have legal rights against the property owner or the commercial entity renting the property.
-The dedicated and experienced Atlanta slip-and-fall attorneys at Millar & Mixon, LLC can help you to understand and fight for your legal rights.
+When you have an injury in a restaurant or store due to a trip and fall or slip and fall, you may have legal rights against the property owner or the commercial entity renting the property.
+The dedicated and experienced Atlanta slip-and-fall attorneys at The Millar Law Firm can help you to understand and fight for your legal rights.
 Give us a call today at 404-620-4301 or complete our online form to learn how we can help you.

 Dangers of Slip-and-Fall Accidents at Atlanta Stores and Restaurants

 Slip-and-fall accidents can happen at any restaurant or store in Atlanta.
 They are an all-too-common cause of injury.
-In fact, the Worldwide Cleaning Industry Association indicates that approximately one million patrons of restaurants in the U.S. experience a slip, trip or fall each year.
+In fact, the Worldwide Cleaning Industry Association indicates that approximately one million patrons of restaurants in the U.S. experience an injury from slipping, tripping and falling each year.
 Many more individuals, both adults and children, may also slip and fall in department stores, superstores, malls or mom-and-pop shops throughout Georgia.

 Slips and falls in stores or restaurants can occur in a variety of situations and for a number of reasons.
 Reasons for slip-and-fall injuries in stores or restaurants include: